KEVINLEE315/deep-residual-networks-pyfunt/README.md

 Inspired by https://github.com/gcr/torch-residual-networks.

-This network should model the same behaviour of gcr's implementation.
-Check https://github.com/gcr/torch-residual-networks for more infos about the structure.

 The network operates on minibatches of data that have shape (N, C, H, W) consisting of N images, each with height H and width W and with C input channels.